dansiviter/jule/README.md

 ## Fallback Handler ##

 Some handlers have external factors that may prevent a log record being flushed.
 This might include a remote log aggregator where a network failure prevents the message being delivered.
-To prevent loss of log records the `uk.dansiviter.juli.FallbackHandler` can be used to manage this case.
+To prevent loss of log records the `uk.dansiviter.jule.FallbackHandler` can be used to manage this case.
 For example:

 ```
-handlers=uk.dansiviter.juli.FallbackHandler
+handlers=uk.dansiviter.jule.FallbackHandler
-uk.dansiviter.juli.FallbackHandler.delegate=com.acme.MyRemoteHandler
+uk.dansiviter.jule.FallbackHandler.delegate=com.acme.MyRemoteHandler
-uk.dansiviter.juli.FallbackHandler.fallback=java.util.logging.ConsoleHandler
+uk.dansiviter.jule.FallbackHandler.fallback=java.util.logging.ConsoleHandler
 ```
 With the above configuration, if either `MyRemoteHandler` `delegate` cannot be created or `Handler#publish(...)` fails the `fallback` handler will be used instead.
 If no `fallback` is defined then `AsyncConsoleHandler` is used.